 1.2 – The background

 By default, the header’s background image displays the DashThis colours.
 You have the option of switching to a neutral, all grey background though.
-Just hover over the background, and click on Change Background Image.
+Just click on the dashboard options, and on Change Background Image.

 A panel appears on the right side of the screen with which you can change the background image.